Client printers policy settings

 The Citrix PDF Universal Printer driver enables users to print documents opened with hosted applications or applications running on virtual desktops delivered by Citrix Virtual Apps and Desktops.
 When a user selects the Citrix PDF Printer option, the driver converts the file to PDF and transfers the PDF to the local device.
 The PDF is then opened for viewing and printing from a locally attached printer.
 PDF is one of the formats supported with Citrix Universal Printing (in addition to EMF and XPS).
-The PDF printer can be enabled, configured, and set as default using Citrix Policy.
-The Citrix PDF Printer option is available to users of Citrix Workspace app for Windows, Chrome, and HTML5.
+The PDF printer can be enabled, configured, and set as default using a Citrix Policy.
+The Citrix PDF Printer option is available to users of the Citrix Workspace app for Windows, Chrome, and HTML5.

 A PDF viewer is required for Windows endpoints.
 The client must have an application that has file type association registered on Windows to open PDF files.